maitrix-org/easyweb/README.md

 **Research and Evaluation:** Advance our understanding of LLMs in automation, assist in model evaluation, or propose enhancements.

-**Feedback and Testing:** Test Fast Web, identify bugs, recommend features, and share insights on usability.
+**Feedback and Testing:** Test EasyWeb, identify bugs, recommend features, and share insights on usability.

 ## Acknowledgments
 We would like to thank [OpenHands](https://github.com/All-Hands-AI/OpenHands) for the base code for this project.